openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/sync/sync_package_api/sync_package_classes.md

 Function: Provides timer functionality.

-Used to execute a specified task once or repeatedly at a specific time or after a specified interval.
+Used to execute a specified task once or multiple times at a specified time or after a specified interval.

 > **Note:**
 >
 > - [Timer](sync_package_classes.md#class-timer) implicitly includes a `spawn` operation, meaning each [Timer](sync_package_classes.md#class-timer) creates a thread to execute the associated Task.
 > - Each [Timer](sync_package_classes.md#class-timer) can only bind to one Task during initialization.
 After initialization, the associated Task cannot be reset.
 > - The lifecycle of a [Timer](sync_package_classes.md#class-timer) ends only when the associated Task completes or the [Timer](sync_package_classes.md#class-timer) is actively canceled using the `cancel` interface.
-Only then can it be garbage collected by [GC](../../runtime/runtime_package_api/runtime_package_funcs.md#func-gcbool).
-In other words, before the associated Task completes or the [Timer](sync_package_classes.md#class-timer) is canceled, the [Timer](sync_package_classes.md#class-timer) instance will not be garbage collected, ensuring the Task can be executed normally.
+After that, it can be garbage collected by [GC](../../runtime/runtime_package_api/runtime_package_funcs.md#func-gcbool).
+In other words, a [Timer](sync_package_classes.md#class-timer) instance will not be garbage collected until its associated Task completes or it is actively canceled, ensuring the Task is executed normally.
 > - When the system is busy, the Task's trigger time may be affected.
 [Timer](sync_package_classes.md#class-timer) does not guarantee that the Task will be triggered exactly on time.
-It ensures that the Task's trigger time is less than or equal to the current time.
+It ensures the Task is triggered no later than the current time.
 > - [Timer](sync_package_classes.md#class-timer) does not actively catch exceptions thrown by the associated Task.
-If the Task throws an uncaught exception, the [Timer](sync_package_classes.md#class-timer) will become invalid.
+If the Task throws an uncaught exception, the [Timer](sync_package_classes.md#class-timer) becomes invalid.
-> - [Timer](sync_package_classes.md#class-timer) is typically divided into one-shot timers and repeating timers.
-A one-shot timer's Task executes only once, while a repeating timer's Task executes at specified intervals until canceled using the `cancel` interface or meeting the end conditions specified during creation.
+> - [Timer](sync_package_classes.md#class-timer) is typically categorized into one-shot timers and recurring timers.
+A one-shot timer executes its Task only once, while a recurring timer executes its Task at specified intervals until canceled or meeting the termination conditions specified during creation.

 Parent Types: